-In case of silica fibers, the cladding often consists of pure silica, while the core is doped e.g. with germania in order to achieve a somewhat increased refractive index.
+In the case of silica fibers, the cladding often consists of pure silica, while the core is doped e.g. with germania in order to achieve a somewhat increased refractive index.
 In other cases, e.g. often in large-core multimode fibers, one may have an undoped core and an index-depressed cladding, where the refractive index is somewhat reduced e.g. with fluorine or boron doping.

 Air Cladding of Photonic Crystal Fibers

 Some photonic crystal fibers have an air cladding.
 This is a fiber cladding which is surrounded by a barrier which consists mostly of air.

 A fiber core can guide light such that it mostly propagates in the core, but some smaller or larger fraction of the optical power may propagate in the region just around the core, i.e., extending somewhat into the cladding.
 Often, that fraction is only a few percent, but in some cases – mostly with the fiber being operated close to a mode cut-off – it can be substantially larger.

 Besides, there are also cladding modes which can cover much of the cladding area.

 In many cases, one tries to launch light only into the guided modes of the fiber and not into any cladding modes.
 However, substantial powers may get into cladding modes due to imperfect launching, or later on due to excessive bending of the fiber (→ bend losses) or because of inhomogeneities of the fiber core (particularly for low-NA fibers).

 Questions and Comments from Users